NSW Payroll Tax Amendments: End of Exemption and Commencement of Bulk-Billing Rebate

 Justin Fung is a lawyer and the Head of Commercial and Corporate in our Avant Law team.
 Justin has over 15 years’ experience advising in commercial, corporate, risk, compliance, governance, regulatory enforcement and dispute resolution and advises clients in the private and public sectors.
 He was previously General Counsel of a national allied health group of companies and held Group and Divisional Head of Legal roles in a major ASX-listed health company, whose operations covered medical and dental centres, allied health, pathology, diagnostic imaging, assisted reproductive technologies, day surgeries and hospitals.
 Prior to these in-house legal roles, Justin was an Executive Counsel with the global law firm Herbert Smith Freehills where he practiced for over 10 years.

-Anthony Ha is a Senior Associate in Avant Law’s Commercial and Corporate law practice, based in Sydney.
+Anthony Ha is a Special Counsel in Avant Law’s Commercial and Corporate law practice, based in Sydney.
 Anthony has over seven years’ experience advising clients in both the private and public sectors on all aspects of commercial and corporate law.
 His practice includes privacy, regulatory enforcement, governance, and risk and compliance matters.
 Before joining Avant Law, Anthony held the role of senior legal counsel in a major ASX-listed health company, whose operations covered medical and dental centres, allied health, pathology, diagnostic imaging, assisted reproductive technologies, day surgeries and hospitals.
 He has also worked as a senior lawyer within one of New South Wales’s largest primary and secondary education providers.

 Matthew Brooks is a Paralegal who works with the Commercial and Corporate, Employment and Workplace, Property, and Estate Planning teams.
 Matthew is in his final year of studying a Bachelor of Commerce – Professional Accounting with a Bachelor of Laws at Macquarie University.
 Prior to joining Avant Law in 2022, Mathew worked in the service industry for six years, in which time he developed a passion for problem solving and client satisfaction.